Alessio1599/Hodgkin-Huxley-neuron-model/README.md

 ## Description of the Mathematical Model

-The model consists of four first-order ordinary differential equations (ODEs) for the state variables $V$, $m$, $h$, and $n$, and six algebraic equations for the rates of channel gating.
+The model consists of four non linear first-order ordinary differential equations (ODEs) for the state variables $V$, $m$, $h$, and $n$, and six algebraic equations for the rates of channel gating.

 ### Differential Equations